Benedikt00/AFSS-Server/README.md

 # AFSS-Server
 Server of the AFSS
-Stay toned for more features in the Future
+Stay tuned for more features in the Future